MaxGalindo150/deeprl/README.md

 [![PyPI version](https://badge.fury.io/py/deeprl.svg)](https://badge.fury.io/py/deeprlearn)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 **deeprlearn** is a modular reinforcement learning library built on PyTorch.
 Designed for researchers and developers, it provides a robust framework to experiment with, implement, and optimize RL algorithms for small to medium-scale environments.
+Check out the [documentation](http://deeprl.sytes.net/) for more details.

 ---